huixue719/2020Fall_projects/README.md

 Hui took the second part of the distance, emstimated weights,resample the estimates, ect.

-(Errors encountered in the final test, so Shiqi committed the whole file again.)
+(Errors encountered in the final test, so Shiqi committed the whole file in the end.)

 # Introduction